UGent-Woodlab/XCT.read-R-function/README.md

 ---

-## Example use: XCT.Read.Rmd
+## Manual: Intro.qmd/.html
-An example R Markdown file that showcases the different possible outputs and calculations.
+An qmd and rendered html file that showcases the different possible outputs and calculations.

 ---